zx80/flask-simple-auth/README.md

 The framework ensures that routes are only called by authenticated users who have the right authorizations.
-Secure and reasonable defaults are provided, but most features can be adjusted or extended to particular needs through numerous directives and hooks.
+Secure and reasonable defaults are provided.
+Most features can be adjusted or extended to particular needs through numerous directives and hooks.
 Authentication and authorization callback invocations are cached for efficiency.

 ## More